premise-community-scenarios/sweet_sure-2050-switzerland/README.md

 How to use it?
 --------------

-The following script results in teh generation of four LCA databases for the years 2020, 2030, 2040 and 2050, with STEM's SPS1 scenario combined with REMIND's SSP2-NPi scenario.
+The following script generates four LCA databases for the years 2020, 2030, 2040 and 2050, with STEM's SPS1 scenario combined with REMIND's SSP2-NPi scenario.

 Other scenarios can be implemented by changing the `scenarios` list.